-

 Pre-trek check-up

-Although the trek is not technically challenging, a prior experience of altitude hike/trek is preferred.
+Although the trek is not technically challenging, prior experience of an altitude hike/trek is preferred.
 A good level of mental and physical fitness needs to be developed and maintained.
-It is advisable to train your body at least two months prior to the trek with cardiovascular workouts.
-Practice hikes with a pack of weight roughly equivalent to your actual pack would be really helpful.
+It is advisable to train your body at least two months before the trek with cardiovascular workouts.
+Practice hikes with a pack of weight roughly equivalent to your actual pack would be helpful.
 While on trek, do not let your determination wither, and maintain a positive attitude at all times.

 Altitude Sickness

 Altitude sickness or Acute Mountain Sickness can be triggered in high altitudes (generally higher than 2400m/7874ft) where there is less oxygen than in lower altitudes.
-It happens when you ascend much height in a short time before your body can adjust to the change.
-Symptoms which take anywhere between 6 hours to a few days to develop, include severe, persistent headache, coughing, pressure in the chest, shortness of breath even while at rest, dizziness, tiredness, loss of appetite, and others.
-The illness may cause a medical emergency, especially when the condition worsens to High altitude cerebral edema (HACE) or High-altitude pulmonary edema (HAPE).
+It happens when you ascend to a great height in a short time before your body can adjust to the change.
+Symptoms that take anywhere between 6 hours to a few days to develop include severe, persistent headache, coughing, pressure in the chest, shortness of breath even while at rest, dizziness, tiredness, loss of appetite, and others.
+The illness may cause a medical emergency, especially when the condition worsens to high-altitude cerebral edema (HACE) or High-altitude pulmonary edema (HAPE).

 AMS DO’s